I was in my teens when Dustin Hoffman starred as an autistic savant in the movie Rain Man.

 However here are some of the top five things I have noted so far, learned from the perspective of a parent with a high-functioning ASD (autism spectrum disorder) child.

-5. Autistic children do not look different
+1. Children with autism do not look different

 One thing guaranteed to get that teeth gritting action happening in a parent of an autistic child, is the comment “but your child does not look autistic”.
 I have yet to comprehend why on earth general members of society, well meaning or otherwise, would expect an autistic child to look any different from any other child.